-Chapter 4 describes actions by the Federal judiciary in adjudicating defendants in cases filed by the U.S. attorneys, including the offense charged and characteristics of defendants convicted.
+Chapter 4 describes actions by the Federal judiciary in adjudicating defendants in cases filed by the U.S. attorneys.

-Chapter 5 describes the sentences imposed by the Federal judiciary on convicted defendants, including the characteristics of defendants sentenced.
+Chapter 5 describes the sentences imposed by the Federal judiciary on convicted defendants.

 Chapter 6 describes appeals of criminal convictions and sentences imposed in the Federal courts, including the original offense charged.